by Marcia Hinds

 Teacher selection was not allowed in our school district, but I did it anyway.
-Before the end of each school year I observed and decided on who I thought would be the best teacher for the next grade.
+Before the end of each school year I observed and decided on the best teacher to meet Ryan’s needs for the next grade.
 Then I wrote a letter to the principal describing the kind of teacher Ryan needed to “best meet his educational needs.”
 Remember those words and use them.
 That phrase is a signal to the principal that you are aware of the law that mandates the IEP team create a learning environment where your child learns best.
-It is also a subtle reminder not to mess with my kid, if they don’t want to take on Ryan’s mother.
+It is also a subtle reminder not to mess with my kid, and no one wanted to take on Ryan’s mother.

 That’s what I thought, but that’s not what happened.
 Without informing me, Ryan was reassigned to Ms. Johnson’s class for his second grade placement.
 Ms. Olsen and his aide Amy didn’t want to continue as Ryan’s dynamic duo for another year.
 I don’t think Ryan was the reason this happened.
 They loved him and even liked his quirky ways of doing things.

 Ryan’s diagnosis and having an aide helped all the children in his class.
 One particular child, Evan, was placed in my son’s classroom every year.
-He needed more help than Ryan, but didn’t have the right diagnosis to qualify for an aide or extra help.
-The principal used Ryan’s diagnosis to make sure Evan got what he needed.
+He needed more help than Ryan academically, but didn’t have the right diagnosis to qualify for an aide or extra help.
+The principal used Ryan’s diagnosis to make sure Evan also got what he needed.

 Every year, Ryan’s aide was introduced as the aide for the class and she helped all the kids.
 Part of the reason for doing this was so my son wouldn’t become too dependent.
 I didn’t want the aide sitting next to him, holding his hand, and doing everything for him.

 Ryan’s aide was my eyes and ears at school.
-She communicated to me what he didn’t know how to do there, so I could teach it at home.
-His aide helped him with the complicated social skills our kids so desperately need to learn.
+She communicated to me what Ryan was unable to do.
+Then I could teach those skills at home.
+His aide helped him with the complicated social skills our kids so desperately need.
 These skills have to be taught immediately when a social situation happens.
 For Ryan and most of our children, this is the hardest thing to teach and last thing to come.
 Ryan was still learning complex social skills in college.

 Before every IEP, I sent everyone who attended an email about what I hoped we could put into place for the next year.
 I never asked for more than we needed, and only asked for the things we couldn’t do ourselves.
 Sometimes I sent the case manager a separate email with written IEP goals.
 Doing that, saved her time.
 That was hard to do for one kid, I can’t imagine doing it for all that were assigned to her.